zhengzhenxian/Repun/README.md

   --whatshap WHATSHAP   Absolute path of whatshap, whatshap >= 1.0 is required.
   --parallel PARALLEL   Absolute path of parallel, parallel >= 20191122 is required.
   --disable_phasing     Disable phasing with whatshap.
+  --somatic_mode        Enable somatic mode.
+Default: False.

+Somatic mode parameters:
+  --max_af_for_somatic_unification MAX_AF_FOR_SOMATIC_UNIFICATION
+                        Maximum allelic fraction for a somatic variant to be unified.
+Default: 0.08 --vaf_threshold_for_pass VAF_THRESHOLD_FOR_PASS
+                        If set, variants with >VAF will be marked as PASS, or LowVAF otherwise.
+Default: 0.08 --snv_maximum_edit_distance SNV_MAXIMUM_EDIT_DISTANCE
+                        Maximum SNV edit distance that allow to be unified, default: 0 --indel_maximum_edit_distance INDEL_MAXIMUM_EDIT_DISTANCE
+                        Maximum Indel edit distance that allow to be unified, default: 4 --allow_candidate_haplotype_shorter_than_truth_haplotype ALLOW_CANDIDATE_HAPLOTYPE_SHORTER_THAN_TRUTH_HAPLOTYPE
+                        Allow the candidate haplotype shorter than truth haploytpe, default: True

 ```